OurSausalito.com

 Alley Art Bar — Opened in 2011 as a small gallery and wine tasting room in an alley (660 Bridgeway, #5) near the intersection of Princess St. and Bridgeway, Alley Art Bar suffered from the familiar syndrome known as “close to Bridgeway is a tough location when you compete against places that are right on Bridgeway”.
 The space was later part of the now-closed Il Piccolo Caffe.
 They could not generate the same foot traffic as Bridgeway denizens Real Napa Wine Tasting one block south or tasting room cum art gallery Bacchus and Venus a long block to the north, and did not have the food offerings of the now-closed Wellington’s Wine Bar.

 The Alta Mira Hotel and Restaurant — Once the “Only the best for you, baby!” place for Birthdays, Big Meetings and Bar Mitzvahs in Sausalito, the one-time “most elegant hotel in Marin” at 125 Bulkley Ave. is now a rehab center for The Rich and Famous.
 The fabulous-view restaurant (pictured in a 1950’s publicity postcard at left) is closed to the public.
 The link above in this paragraph has more information.
 The restaurant was for a number of years referred to separately as The Continental.
+This grande dame is one of the most-mourned closed Sausalito restaurants and hotels by local residents.

 Antidote — Had a short life in the space at 201 Bridgeway that had been Chart House, then was succeeded by Gaylord India, now closed.
 Famous for its anti-gourmand chef-owner who would use chalk to scrawl his contempt for traditional cuisine on the cast iron fixtures in the kitchen.

 Arawan Thai — Like some other restaurants on this list, Arawan Thai closed for over a year for repairs and remodeling after a fire and then stayed closed for almost two years.
-Unlike those other restaurants, since we launched this list of closed restaurants in 2008 they are the only business ever to be placed here and then reopen under the same ownership.
+Unlike those other restaurants, since we launched this list of closed restaurants in 2008 they are the only business everto be placed here and then reopen under the same ownership.

-Arbordale — One of restaurateur Peter Alioto’s restaurants back in the 1960’s, opening with a hof brau format in 1962, in the spot that has been home to a series of art galleries at the corner of El Portal and Bridgeway.
+Arbordale — One of restaurateur Peter Alioto’s restaurants back in the 1960’s, opening with a hof brau format in 1962, in the spot that has more recently been home to a series of art galleries at the corner of El Portal and Bridgeway.
 The Arbordale area of Sausalito — a now-forgotten term for the area near the ferry pier a century ago — was centered on Viña del Mar Park.
 Arbordale also went through a period when they served French cuisine.
 The restaurant was named after a prior eatery on the same spot that was operating n 1908, which was such an authentic German place that they featured a tile floor imported from Germany.
 Alioto restored the tile floor when he opened his version of Arbordale in 1962, and added ceiling beams salvaged from a mansion in Pacific Heights in San Francisco.

 Barrow — George Barrow ran a restaurant in Sausalito in the late 1800’s.